clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 Right now this code won't actually cause the Modal to be visible.
 We need to think about how we want to make our Modal visible when reacting to its `isOpen` prop change.
 According to the [HTML dialog spec](https://html.spec.whatwg.org/multipage/interactive-elements.html#the-dialog-element), to have the dialog behave as a true _modal dialog_ we need to call its `showModal()`.
 Note that the dialog element also has a `show()` method which will cause it to behave as a _non-modal dialog_, which is **_not_** what we want, since it will not utilize the accessibility features previously discussed in this post.

+**Clarification**: a _non-modal dialog_, when opened, allows users to interact with the rest of the page and does not trap keyboard focus within it.
+A real world example of a _non-modal dialog_ is a cookies consent dialog that appears at the top or bottom of a web page when first visited.
+While it annoyingly obscures part of the page, it doesn't prevent users from interacting with content outside of the dialog.
+A true _modal dialog_ on the otherhand prevents users from interacting with any page content outside of the modal until it is closed, assuming it has been implemented correctly.
+And yes, some consent cookies dialogs use the _modal dialog_ pattern.
+Deciding whether to use a _modal_ or _non-modal_ dialog is an intentional design decision that depends on a number of factors that are outside the scope of this post.
+Many UX Designers will implore you to [avoid using _modal_ dialogs altogether](https://modalzmodalzmodalz.com/), whenever possible.

-The HTML `dialog` element also has an `open` property that determines whether it is visible or not.
+Note that the HTML `<dialog>` element has an `open` property that determines whether it is visible or not.
 The dialog element will set its own `open` property to `true` when opened and `false` when closed.
 The challenge here is that we need to sync our React `isOpen` state with the `dialog`'s own `open` state to ensure our `Modal` component is not buggy and works as expected.

 The dialog's `open` property can be changed in a few different ways.
 Some of them may happen without us having to write any code at all.
 For example: